 This means "no response" has been received to date.
+Respondents are encouraged to fill in missing information.

-"na'
+"na"

-This means "not applicable" and is used when the information is not applicable (e.g. initial reserves for a salt cavern storage facility is "na".)
+This means "not applicable" and is used when the information does not apply to your situation (e.g. initial reserves for a salt cavern storage facility is "na".)